ksator/junos_monitoring_with_a_TIG_stack/README.md

 ### Start containers

-Run this command to start containers
+Run this command to start containers using the [docker-compose.yml](docker-compose.yml) file.
+This will pull the required docker images.
+This will instanciate 3 containers (Telegraf, Influxdb, Grafana)
+The 3 containers will be connected to same network

+Telegraf will be instanciate with the telegraf configuration file [telegraf.conf](telegraf.conf)
+It will collect data from Junos according to the telegraf input plugin configuration in [telegraf.conf](telegraf.conf)
+It will create on the influxdb container the database `juniper` and the user `juniper` with a password `juniper`
+It will store the data collected in the database `juniper` of the influxdb container using the user `juniper`

+The grafana container will load all dashboards json files from the directory [dashboards](dashboards)
-This will use the [docker-compose.yml](docker-compose.yml) file.
+It will use the influxdb container as indicated in the [datasource.yaml](datasource.yaml) config file.

 ```
 $ docker-compose -f docker-compose.yml up -d
 ```